-- The Artemis Fowl series has lines of Gnommish and Centaurian running along the bottom of each page (ommited in some U.S. editions.)
-Rather than being graphemes of a full-on Con Lang they constitute a Cypher Language offereing secret messages to those who decode them.
+- The Artemis Fowl series has lines of Gnommish and Centaurian running along the bottom of each page (omitted in some U.S. editions.)
+Rather than being graphemes of a full-on Con Lang they constitute a Cypher Language offering secret messages to those who decode them.

-- Aurabesh (sometimes Aurebesh) in Star Wars.
+- Aurabesh (sometimes Aurebesh) in the Star Wars Expanded Universe.
 It has a few new characters for common two-letter combinations like "th", but whether they get used varies.

 - Dinotopia's footprint alphabet, supposedly invented by small three-toed dinosaurs running on wet sand.

 - This is stated in the LotR title page.
-The Cirth at the top reads "The Lord of the Rings, translated from the red book" while the Tengwar at the bottom continues, "of Westmarch by John Ronald Reuel Tolkien.
+The Cirth at the top read "The Lord of the Rings, translated from the Red Book" while the Tengwar at the bottom continue, "of Westmarch by John Ronald Reuel Tolkien.
 Herein is set forth the history of the War of the Ring and the return of the King as seen by the Hobbits."